 Reflections

-The culmination of a three-year project, Beyond Glass Cases: Reflections takes a look back to more fully explore our partners’ creative processes in telling their stories about the Library Company of Philadelphia’s holdings and practices.
-Each past Beyond Glass Cases project will be represented in the gallery through videos and photographs.
-Reflections will also directly solicit input from our visitors about the broader questions raised by Beyond Glass Cases, including the most fundamental one: What role should libraries and museums take in addressing social justice issues?
+The culmination of a three-year project, Beyond Glass Cases: Reflections took a look back to more fully explore our partners’ creative processes in telling their stories about the Library Company of Philadelphia’s holdings and practices.
+Each past Beyond Glass Cases project was represented in the gallery through videos and photographs.
+Reflections also directly solicited input from our visitors about the broader questions raised by Beyond Glass Cases, including the most fundamental one: What role should libraries and museums take in addressing social justice issues?

-Beyond Glass Cases: Reflections will be on view from Tuesday, March 18-Thursday, July 3, 2025.
+Beyond Glass Cases: Reflections was on view from Tuesday, March 18-Thursday, July 3, 2025.

 Survey Responses